jhurliman/node-rate-limiter/README.md

 });
 ```

+There is some ready-to-run samples under [./samples](./samples).
+Example:

+    node samples/rateLimiter.js

 ## Additional Notes ##

 Both the token bucket and rate limiter should be used with a message queue or